near/docs/docs/2.develop/contracts/anatomy.md

 ---

 ## Modules
+When writing smart contracts you will leverage modules to organize your code, and reuse third-party libraries.

-Modules are useful to organize your code and leverage already existing code.
-The module that you will be using the most is the NEAR sdk module.
-Indeed, the snippet above started by importing elements from the near-sdk module.
+The main module you will be using to write smart contracts is the NEAR SDK.
+Indeed, the snippet above started by importing multiple elements from our SDK.

 <Tabs className="language-tabs" groupId="code-tabs">
   <TabItem value={0} label="🦀 - Rust">